pauloeduardogodoy/PizzaCalc/README.md

   Computes the **real friction** per bake and the **average** — which can be applied to the water calculator, closing the calibration loop.
 Each bake can hold **several photos** (gluten, dough ball, crust, base…), added from the entry, with thumbnails and a full-screen viewer; photos are compressed on the device.
+Each bake can be **starred as a favorite** (highlighted) and has a **Repeat** button that reloads its pizzas/weight/hydration into the production controls.
   Export/share (JSON + summary, including photos) and import to move between devices.
 - **Halo Core speed table** — All 20 speeds with power, RPM and industrial equivalence.
 - **Neapolitan glossary** — Technique terms (poolish, biga, puntata, staglio, appretto, panetto, maturation, cornicione, leopard spots…) with definitions.
 Print button.